-We have audited the accompanying consolidated financial statements of Convoy of Hope ("the Organization"), which consist of the consolidated statement of financial position as of December 31, 2023, and the related consolidated statements of activities, cash flows, and functional expenses for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Convoy of Hope ("the Organization"), which consist of the consolidated statements of financial position as of December 31, 2024 and 2023, and the related consolidated statements of activities and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Convoy of Hope as of December 31, 2023, the consolidated changes in its net assets and its consolidated cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Convoy of Hope as of December 31, 2024 and 2023, the consolidated changes in its net assets and its consolidated cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.